RashidahJohari/heart-attack-prediction-streamlit/README.md

 ### Data Set Information:

-The diabetes dataset contains 13 features:
+The dataset contains 13 features:

 - Age : Age of the patient
 - Sex : Sex of the patient